Biraj2004/intel-optane-ssd-disable/README.md

   <img src="https://i.postimg.cc/HsV9q9Bz/20-July-02-38-04-PM-vlc.jpg" style="zoom: 68%;" />

-- All we need to do is find out which of these two devices is Intel® Optane™ Memory and get its BIOS device path.
+- All we need to do is find out which of these two devices is Intel® Optane™ Memory.

 - In Disk Drives, generally the one ending with O is the Optane. (*In our case - INTEL HBRPEKNX0202AO*).
 See and note the last two digits of the Value (*In our case it's EA*).